How to Write a Resume That Gets Results: Complete

 Content Tips That Get Interviews

-Quantify achievements – Numbers stand out.
-"Managed a team of 12" or "Increased revenue by 15%" is more impactful than "Managed a team" or "Increased revenue."
+Quantify Achievements – Numbers make achievements stand out.
+For instance, "Managed a team of 12" or "Increased revenue by 15%" is more impactful than "Managed a team" or "Increased revenue."

-Lead with impact – Start each bullet with the result or action.
-"Reduced customer churn by 25% by implementing a feedback programme" is stronger than "Implemented a feedback programme."
+Lead with Impact – Start each bullet point with the result or action.
+"Reduced customer churn by 25% by implementing a feedback program" is stronger than "Implemented a feedback program."

-Be specific – "Improved processes" is vague.
-"Streamlined order fulfilment, reducing delivery time from 5 days to 2" is specific.
+Be Specific – Avoid vague statements like "Improved processes."
+Instead, provide specifics like "Streamlined order fulfillment, reducing delivery time from 5 days to 2."

 Formatting and Design

-Keep it scannable – Use clear headings, bullet points, and white space.
-Recruiters spend 6-10 seconds on an initial scan.
+Keep it Scannable – Use clear headings, bullet points, and ample white space.
+Recruiters typically spend 6-10 seconds on an initial scan.

-Use a simple font – Arial, Calibri, or similar.
-10-12pt.
-Avoid elaborate designs if you're applying to roles that use ATS.
+Use a Simple Font – Choose fonts like Arial or Calibri in sizes 10-12pt.
+Avoid elaborate designs, especially for roles that use ATS.

 Common Resume Mistakes to Avoid